 Each fall, the MA TESOL program enrolls approximately 8-10 new students who come from around the United States and other parts of the world.
 Applicants should have a four-year degree and a strong undergraduate record, particularly in courses taken during the last two years of study.
 It is advisable for students to have taken some coursework in a related field as an undergraduate, but it is not required.

-- Students are admitted only for the FALL semester.
+- Students are generally admitted for the fall semester.

 - Applicants should have their materials submitted by the end of January and no later than the end of March to be considered for the following fall semester.
-Those who are planning to apply for a teaching assistantship with the English Language Center should submit their application materials for the TESOL program by no later than mid January.
+Those who are planning to apply for a teaching assistantship with the English Language Center must submit their application materials to the TESOL program by no later than mid January.